nix-community/stylix/doc/src/testbeds.md

       graphical environments.
     - `command` takes a command to be run once the graphical environment has loaded
+      - `packages` are forwarded to `environment.systemPackages`
-      - `text` takes the string of the command
+      - `text` takes the string of the command, which is deduced from `config.stylix.testbed.ui.command.packages` when it contains one package.
       - `useTerminal` takes a boolean which determines whether the command should be run in a terminal, defaulting to `false`
-    - `application` takes a desktop application to be run once the graphical environment has loaded.
-If one of its suboptions is set, all must be.
-      - `name` takes the string name of the desktop application
-      - `package` takes the package which provides the `.desktop` file

 ### Home Manager